-The Redins were born in Sweden, Peter about 1844, and Mary about 1853.
-During their ownership in the fall of 1883 a fire broke out in the rear of the Hebeisen Hardware and Farm Implement Store at 109 Third Street East, spreading rearward to the adjacent Basler House Hotel's stable and barn, destroying them, and scorching several other businesses before Carver citizens and firemen came to the rescue.
-Eventually the stable and barn were rebuilt, but were destroyed again by a fire in the 1890s.
-The Redins ran the hotel until 1883 when he and his wife sold it to John Leonard.
-Peter Redin died on April 10 or 11, 1903 and is buried in the First Lutheran Cemetery in Grove City, Meeker County, Minnesota
+In early fall, 1883 a fire broke out in the rear of the Hebeisen Hardware and Farm Implement Store at 109 Third Street East, spreading to the adjacent Basler House Hotel's stable and barn, destroying them, and scorching several other businesses before Carver citizens and firemen came to the rescue.
+Eventually the stable and barn were rebuilt, but were destroyed again by fire in the 1890s.
+Peter Redin ran the hotel until 1883 when he and his wife sold it to John Leonard.

 John Leonard and his wife operated the hotel for 24 years, adding a saloon next door to the north in 1887.
-About 1898 the stable for the Basler House was again destroyed by fire.
+About 1898 the stable for the Basler House was destroyed by fire.
 In Nov.
 1898 Leonard Grates and William Hentges were hired to complete brickwork on a new barn for the Leonards, which was hoped to be almost fireproof.
-The Leonards sold both the hotel, saloon, and barn to August Johnson in 1907.
+The Leonards sold both the hotel and saloon to August Johnson in 1907.
 In later years the Basler House served as a boarding house, and in the 1920s and 1930s the hotel was being used for storage, rather than lodging.
-A small area on the lower level was used as a shoe repair shop, beginning in July 1933 and operated by Curtis Raddatz.
+A small area on the lower level was used a shoe repair shop, beginning in July 1933 and operated by Curtis Raddatz.
 Raddatz was born in Kullberg, Germany on Mar.
 14, 1906 and immigrated to America at age 15.
-Raddatz served on the Carver town council from 1949-1952.

-In the laundry room of the Basler House on Monday, June 3, 1901 one of Carver County's most infamous crimes took place when Basler House bartender and stable worker Andrew Tapper stabbed 18-year old Rosa Mixa to death.
-Rosa was fellow employee, a Basler House servant girl and laundress.
+In the laundry room of the Basler House on Monday, June 3, 1901 one of Carver County's most infamous crimes took place when Basler bartender and stable worker Andrew Tapper stabbed to death 18-year old Rosa Mixa, a Basler House servant girl.
 The crime was Carver's first murder.
 Tapper was convicted of murder and sentenced to death.
-He was hung from a gallows in Chaska on Feb.18, 1902, the first and only person ever legally hanged in Carver County.
+He was hung from a gallows in Chaska on Feb.18, 1902, the only person ever legally hanged in Carver County.